FRAMINGHAM PUBLIC SCHOOLS

 - Attend pre-referral and solution seeking meetings to collaborate with the team on appropriate strategies to assist the referred students and their families

-- Service as a member of Special Education Team Meetings and meet with parents/guardians to complete a Social/Developmental history as needed for students to be evaluated
+- Meet with parents/guardians to complete a Social/Developmental History as needed for students to be evaluated

-- Collaborate with the Multilingual/ESL/ELL Department to address the learning and emotional needs of students in the multilingual(s) program
+- Collaborate with the Multilingual/ESL/ELL Department to address the learning and emotional needs of students in the Multilingual program

 - Serve as a liaison with Psychiatric Emergency Services, District juvenile court, and all outside treatment facilities, as appropriate

-- Serve as in-building liaison/coordinator for McKinney-Vento students
+- Serve as an in-building liaison/coordinator for McKinney-Vento students

 - Convene re-entry meetings for students returning to school from a treatment facility to ease the transition back to an academic setting